An Agree To Disagree Review

 Rescue by FBT

 There’s a lot of games I love, but Bioshock is as close to my favourite as is possible.
-At its core it’s nothing new – We make our way through relatively linear levels killing anything that moves; It’s a shooter and conforms to shooter standards.
-But that’s just FPS DNA and Bioshock DNA can be altered, changed, spliced … The setting, a city beneath the sea called Rapture is more believable than most ‘real-world’ game environments and the enemies are as much victims as villains.
-Most of all, it has a complex plot that you get tangled up in; a story that like a good book, you disappear into.
+At its core it’s nothing new – We make our way through relatively linear levels killing anything that moves; It’s a shooter and conforms to standard.
+But Bioshock's DNA can be altered, changed, spliced … The setting, a city beneath the sea called Rapture is more believable than most ‘real-world’ game environments and the enemies are as much victims as villains.
+Most of all, it has a complex plot that you get tangled up in, like a good book you disappear into.
 All in, Bioshock adds up to an experience that transcends its medium – like all good art.